belle2/tools/doc/index-01-tools.rst

  * Make sure that your code compiles before pushing it.
  * Run at least the unit-tests of the packages that you touched (see :ref:`framework/doc/tools/03-b2test:Testing Tools`)
+ * Once you have opened a pull request, try not to push commits individually.
- * Bundle commits and do not push them individually.
+   Instead, make commits locally and push them once you have finished all of your work.
  * After pushing new commits check whether there are not yet started builds.
    It might make sense to skip them.